ssalazara/Resume/README.md

 # Simón Salazar Albornoz 🦉

 I am a social scientist with a degree in sociology 👨‍🎓 with specialization in social and environmental research 🌳.
 Self trained as Python 🐍 analyst & developer.
 I'm passionate about technologies and their impact in our societies, in order of that, I'm constantly seeking to update my knowledge and skills.
 Seeking to become in a integral manager who can lead the technological transformations both in public and private organizations.
-I also enjoy spending my afternoons with my children in our garden and orchard, obtaining beautiful food 🍅 🌽 that we cook with love 💚.

 ## Studies
 * Sociologist (Dic 2016) by the [Universidad de Concepcion](https://admision.udec.cl/sociologia/), Chile 🇨🇱
 * Diploma in quantitative methods for social research (Nov 2015) by the [Universidad Diego Portales](https://postgrados.udp.cl/programas/diplomado-en-metodos-cuantitativos-para-la-investigacion-social/), Chile 🇨🇱